-(A) Except as provided in division (D) of this section, any person in the community who is eighteen years of age or older and who is or believes self to be mentally retarded may make written application to the managing officer of any institution for temporary admission for short-term care.
+(A) Except as provided in division (D) of this section, any person in the community who is eighteen years of age or older and who is or believes self to be a person with an intellectual disability may make written application to the managing officer of any institution for temporary admission for short-term care.
 The application may be made on behalf of a minor by a parent or guardian, and on behalf of an adult adjudicated mentally incompetent by a guardian.

-(B) For purposes of this section, short-term care shall be defined to mean appropriate services provided to a person with mental retardation for no more than fourteen consecutive days and for no more than forty-two days in a fiscal year.
+(B) For purposes of this section, short-term care shall be defined to mean appropriate services provided to a person with an intellectual disability for no more than fourteen consecutive days and for no more than forty-two days in a fiscal year.
 When circumstances warrant, the fourteen-day period may be extended at the discretion of the managing officer.
-Short-term care is provided in a developmental center to meet the family's or caretaker's needs for separation from the person with mental retardation.
+Short-term care is provided in a developmental center to meet the family's or caretaker's needs for separation from the person with an intellectual disability.

-(C) The managing officer of an institution, with the concurrence of the chief program director, may admit a person for short-term care only after a medical examination has been made of the person and only if the managing officer concludes that the person is mentally retarded.
+(C) The managing officer of an institution, with the concurrence of the chief program director, may admit a person for short-term care only after a medical examination has been made of the person and only if the managing officer concludes that the person has an intellectual disability.

-(1) The person was found at the hearing not to be a mentally retarded person subject to institutionalization by court order;
+(1) The person was found at the hearing not to be a person with an intellectual disability subject to institutionalization by court order;

-(2) The person was found at the hearing to be a mentally retarded person subject to institutionalization by court order, was involuntarily committed, and was finally discharged.
+(2) The person was found at the hearing to be a person with an intellectual disability subject to institutionalization by court order, was involuntarily committed, and was finally discharged.

-(E) The mentally retarded person, liable relatives, and guardians of mentally retarded persons admitted for respite care shall pay support charges in accordance with sections 5121.01 to 5121.21 of the Revised Code.
+(E) The person with an intellectual disability, liable relatives, and guardians of persons with intellectual disabilities admitted for respite care shall pay support charges in accordance with sections 5121.01 to 5121.21 of the Revised Code.